 No list of the best museums in Reykjavik is complete without mentioning the Icelandic Phallological Museum.
 When it comes to quirky Icelandic museums, this site is undisputed!

-While the museum itself is not huge, it's worth a visit to the “famous penis museum” as some tourists call it (and for the endless jokes that will inevitably accompany you).
+Though not huge, it’s well worth a visit to the “famous penis museum,” as some tourists call it (and for the endless jokes that will inevitably accompany you).

-The Phallological Museum was founded in 1997 and initially housed in the town of Husavik before relocating to central Reykjavik.
-It’s home to over 200 penises and penile parts from almost all land and sea mammals in Iceland, from a tiny hamster member to a 6-foot-long specimen from a sperm whale.
+Founded in Reykjavik in 1997, the museum spent several years in the northern town of Husavik before returning to the capital in 2011.
+Today it holds more than 280 specimens from almost all the land and sea mammals found in Iceland, plus a number of foreign species, ranging from a tiny hamster member to a colossal specimen from a sperm whale.

-Additionally, there's a café serving all kinds of phallic drinks and goodies you can enjoy after visiting the museum.
+You’ll also find an extensive collection of themed toys, trinkets, and utensils, plus an excellent gift shop where you can pick up a penis-shaped bottle opener or fridge magnet, and a café serving phallic drinks and goodies.
 Because the museum is compact and can get surprisingly busy, it’s worth booking tickets to the Icelandic Phallological Museum in advance.

 Icelandic Phallological Museum Admission Fee